formlio/forml/docs/workflow/actor.rst

 Task Actor
 ==========

-Actor is the lowest level entity - a node in the task graph - representing an atomic black-box transformation of the passing data.
+An *Actor* is the lowest level entity - a node in the task graph - representing an atomic black-box transformation of the passing data.

 .. _actor-compatibility:

 .. important::
-    ForML does not care neither about the particular internal processing functionality of any actors nor the actual types and formats of the :ref:`data passed between them <io-payload>`.
-    All that ForML deals with is the actor interconnection within the overall :ref:`flow topology
+    ForML cares neither about the particular internal processing functionality of any actors nor the actual types and formats of the :ref:`data passed between them <io-payload>`.
+All that ForML deals with are the actor interconnections within the overall :ref:`flow topology
     <topology>` - responsibility for their logical and functional compatibility is solely in
     hands of the implementer.